Ford Rotunda: Relocating to Dearborn

 Ford utilized the Rotunda’s popularity to call attention to new model introductions, and was used as a venue to photograph its automobiles and hold special events.
 The Rotunda was used for dealer presentations, press events and other business meetings.
 In the first 12 months of re-opening nearly 1.5 million people visited the Rotunda to see the displays, ride the cars, and tour the Rouge.
 In 1958 the new Lincoln Continental was introduced to the press under a 100 ft model of the Eiffel Tower and in 1959 just after Alaska became the 49th state, a display was built featuring mountains, fisherman and a stuffed grizzly bear in the Rotunda.
 Flower shows and custom car shows were also held in the Rotunda.

 One of the brands introduced at the Rotunda was the ill-fated 1958 Edsel, introduced during the late 1950s, a depressed economic period where buyers wanted smaller, more economical cars.
 This was the start of the American compact car race and the Edsel division was discontinued shortly after the 1960 models and a production run of two years.

 In 1953, the annual Christmas Fantasy was held for the first time at the Rotunda and nearly half a million people visited that year.
 A 37 ft Christmas tree was displayed.
-An elaborate Santa’s workshop and a life-size nativity scene that the National Council of Churches called the “largest and finest” in the country, as well as animated characters from children’s stories, a 1 in per 2 ft scale 15,000-piece miniature circus with 800 animals, 30 tents, and 435 toy figurines of circus performers and customers.
+An elaborate Santa’s workshop and a life-size nativity scene that the National Council of Churches called the “largest and finest” in the country, as well as animated characters from children’s stories, a 1/24th scale 15,000-piece miniature circus with 800 animals, 30 tents, and 435 toy figurines of circus performers and customers.
 The Christmas Fantasy was held for nine years at the Rotunda and in that time nearly 6 million people visited.
 For an essay/memoir about the Christmas Fantasy years, see Amy Kenyon's "Sally Draper at the Ford Rotunda" in Eclectica Magazine, 2016.

 The Rotunda was the fifth most popular tourist destination in the 1950s, after Niagara Falls, the Great Smoky Mountains National Park, the Smithsonian Institution and the Lincoln Memorial.
 It was more popular than Yellowstone Park, Mount Vernon, the Washington Monument and the Statue of Liberty.